Stop Blaming the Handoff — Your Delivery Model Is Broken

 That last sentence matters.

-Because if the answer to a broken delivery model is “make the teams do more unpaid administrative labor,” then congratulations, you have not only failed to solve the problem, you have also placed yourself squarely on the fecal roster of all delivery teams.
+If the answer to a broken delivery model is “make teams do more unpaid administrative labor,” congratulations, you have failed to solve the problem and secured a spot on the fecal roster of delivery teams everywhere.

-This is where some methodology components, like CLEAR and RADAR, could eventually be brought to bear.
+This is where methodology components like CLEAR and RADAR could eventually be brought to bear.

 CLEAR focuses on preserving change intent, launch readiness, and evidence continuity.